 When you separate from your current employer, you have three options: maintain your current account, convert your account or cash out.

 Maintaining: While maintaining the same account is seemingly the simplest solution, it often is more difficult in the long run.
-Not only will your former employer likely charge you maintenance fees, you won’t be able to borrow against the principal.
+Not only will your former employer likely charge you maintenance fees, but you also won’t be able to borrow against the principal.

 Converting: To avoid taxes, penalties and fees, many former employees roll their 401(k) balance into their new employer’s plan.
 However, if you don’t find another job right away or your new employer doesn’t sponsor a plan, you can convert your capital into an IRA – another reduced tax retirement vehicle that isn’t tied to an employer.